The American Chemical Society

 Midland in 1919

 To better understand the influence of chemistry on Midland, researchers investigate the historical context of when the section was founded.
 The chemical industry in Midland was beginning to develop in 1919 amidst a backdrop of great local and national change.
-The citizens of Midland in 1919 were recovering from World War I and the flu pandemic of 1918, prohibition had begun, and states were beginning to vote on women’s suffrage.
+The citizens of Midland in 1919 were recovering from World War I and the flu pandemic of 1918, prohibition was a year away, and states were beginning to vote on women’s suffrage.
 The population of Midland was around 5,400.
 Although in 1919 Midland was still a small, budding community, it soon would grow to be one of the largest and most important chemical production centers in the world.

 The 2019 ACS Midland Section Centennial